 Newcastle city is located on the northwestern bank of the River Tyne, and that's why it is officially called Newcastle upon Tyne.
 It is known for its industrial history, as it was a significant shipbuilding and manufacture centre during the industrial revolution, and currently, it is a centre of commerce, arts, and sciences.
 It is popular with football fans thanks to Newcastle United Football Club, one of the premier league football teams, founded in 1892.
+It's also known to be a famous student destination, with many student homes available around the city to accommodate international students.
 Newcastle's population is currently about 322,278.
 Thus, it is the most populous city in the North East.
 Moreover, it is the driest city in the UK with cool to cold winters and warm summers with very long daylight hours.

 Additionally, Newcastle hosts various festivals and events.
 During the summer, you can visit the Lindisfarne Festival, the ultimate summer festival party held on Northumberland coast with stunning views of the mythical and magical Island of Lindisfarne.
 Other Newcastle festivals worth checking out include the yearly free Art Festival held at St Gabriel’s Church, and the FE Festival at Newcastle College, a celebration full of interesting performances to catch.

 Finally, cheap student transportation in Newcastle is plenty.
 Nexus Tyne and Wear Metro are the primary methods of transportation in the city.
 The Nexus Metro is one of the UK's most efficient rapid transport systems.
 If you wish to check the metro lines, you can find a full map on the council's website.